TimoBaroth/MEW_Computer_Vision_PublicationArchive/README.md

 ## Overview
 ### Computer vision code
 The CV code loads images and extracts the jet shape and selected measurements through a number of processing steps.
 It is expected that the images are distrortion free and that the pixel scale is uniform over the entire image.
 This may require image pre-processing, depending on the imaging setup.
 The processing pipeline follows two major steps.
 First, the jet shape which is defined by the left edge, the right edge and the centerline of the jet is extracted.
 Second, based on the jet shape, measurements of the jet diameter, jet angle, jet length, jet area and jet volume can be taken.
 The two steps can be processed individually or combined.
 The code provides a command line interface to specify input- and output-files as well as a number of options.
 Measurement settings are specified in a excel sheet.
+For real-time processing, the open-source image acquisition software 'mokap' (https://github.com/FlorentLM/mokap.git) was used and modified by:
+1) including core capabilites of the CV code
+2) including communication of process parameter setpoints/readings and CV-measurement results via the open MQTT (mqtt.org) protocol, for integration into printer control systems.

 ## Setup
 ### Post processing